functional-sc/ulisp-managed-state-event-loop/README.md

 This is for you, a managed-state event loop.
 All you need to focus on is what you want to do based on the last thing you did.
-Everything else is managed, **you just write pure stateless functions** and let the magic happen!
+Everything else is managed, **you just write pure stateless functions** and let the magic happen.

 With a compact code-base of just 200 lisp-cells, this can run at over 2000 functions/second on a
 $7 [AdaFruit Trinkey](https://www.adafruit.com/product/4870) or a whopping 10,000,000 on